 Additionally, NetSuite’s global search capability means customers can drill down from reports to the individual transaction level and build their own reports and dashboards without any need for coding.
 That can be more difficult with Microsoft.
 For example, if a customer has Dynamics 365 Business Central and Dynamics 365 Sales, which are two distinct systems, they may not be able to push and pull data between those two systems without custom development, limiting reporting capabilities.

 While Dynamics 365 Business Central does not require the same level of technical expertise to make system customizations or create custom reports as Dynamics 365 Finance, it still does not match the simplicity of NetSuite’s “clicks not code” strategy.
 Customizations to Dynamics 365 Business Central require coding in the AL language via the Visual Studio Editor.

 The Dynamics 365 Business Central feature set is broader than Dynamics 365 Finance, its counterpart for larger companies, if not quite as functionally rich.
 Business Central includes a CRM system with contact management features and other tools for sales force automation.
-The CRM also includes project management capabilities.
-NetSuite offers similar functionality through its CRM across customer service, sales force automation, marketing automation and configure, price, quote.
-NetSuite has a separate module for Professional Services Automation (PSA) with extensive project reporting, billing and expense management features.
+The solution also includes project management capabilities.
+NetSuite offers similar functionality through its CRM across customer service, sales force automation, marketing automation, and configure, price, and quote (CPQ).
+NetSuite has a separate module for PSA with extensive project reporting, billing, and expense management features.
 Both modules are natively integrated with NetSuite ERP, so there is no integration to manage.

 Business Central also includes human capital management functionality in the core system (this was previously offered through a separate HR module).

-SuitePeople, NetSuite’s human capital management module, also supports human resources (HR) administration, performance management, workforce management and HR analytics.
+SuitePeople, NetSuite’s human capital management module, also supports HR administration, performance management, workforce management, and HR analytics.